 Lease to own:

-This option means that the vehicle will depreciate, but it won’t depreciate as a new car would because use cars’ depreciation rate is reduced.
+This option means that the vehicle will depreciate, but it won’t depreciate as a new car would because the use of cars’ depreciation rate is reduced.
 If it were a new car, the depreciation rate would be high in the first few years, especially the first year, but after the few years elapse, the car won’t be depreciating like before.

-The dealers want the car to still remain in the optimum state to allow them to resell it after the agreement ends.
+The dealers want the car to remain in the optimum state to allow them to resell it after the agreement ends.
 When you damage the car, in any way, you will pay extra for it.
 Or, if the modifications you made are permanent, you will pay for them.
 If you have a leasing company that allows a bit of modification, then you will be expected to strip the car of them after the lease comes to an end.

 Lease to own:

-Many of rent to own car companies allow you to make modifications to the car, but you have to inquire first.
+Many rent to own car companies allow you to make modifications to the car, but you have to inquire first.
 Whatever you do to the car, ensure you make your payments on time, or you may be penalized.
 While the rent to own car dealer may allow you to alter the car, it is sensible that you do it in such a manner that the worth won’t be reduced.